When Life Feels Out of Rhythm

 Shodhana = To cleanse or purify

-Longer breaths may calm the heart rate and lower blood pressure
+- Calms the heart rate and can help lower blood pressure.

 How to practice Nadi Shodhona